bgachara/bgachara/README.md

 - 🔭 I’m currently working on building a toy OS kernel.
-- 🌱 I’m currently learning Operating systems and Software performance.
+- 🌱 I’m currently learning all things Software performance.
 - 👯 I’m looking to collaborate on anything CS.
 - 💬 Ask me about system software, i know one or two things about that.
 - 📫 How to reach me: